user2736263/backtesting/README.md

 **Symptoms:** Bot thinks position is open but it's not

 **Solutions:**
-- Check Binance account for actual position
+- Check Hyperliquid app for actual position
 - Use `/position_closed` endpoint to reset state
 - If position actually exists, use `/force_sell` to close
 - Restart bot after manual position closure